Mary Letitia Jones

 There ensued a lengthy debate among city leaders, women's clubs, the press, and librarians nationwide over the legality of her dismissal.
 Susan B. Anthony, had attended a library board meeting in support of Jones and then spoke of the library dispute at a women's rights meeting.
 Eight separate hearings produced over 500 pages of transcripts, but the council upheld Jones's termination.

 Her record of service and the misogyny directed against her are well documented in newspaper articles of the time and in The Library Book, by Susan Orlean (ISBN 978-1476740188) and in archival records from LAPL.
 L.A.
 City Archivist Michael Holland says even though the Library Commission had expressed concerns about her, Jones had received glowing performance reviews year after year.
-They has also refused a modest raise in Jones’ salary despite the greater salary offered to Lummis: "Jones was fired just before a change to the civil service rules took effect that would have made it harder to fire her without cause.
+They had also refused a modest raise in Jones’ salary despite the greater salary offered to Lummis: "Jones was fired just before a change to the civil service rules took effect that would have made it harder to fire her without cause.
 Not shockingly in 1906, several library commissioners said on the record that they preferred a man to be in charge of the library system."

-After her firing, Jones left L.A. to work in Berkeley and Bryn Mawr.
-She returned to 1920 to help set up the new L.A.
+After her firing, Jones left L.A. to work in Berkeley and at Bryn Mawr College outside Philadelphia, PA.
+She returned in 1920 to help set up the new L.A.
 County library system.